tbarua1/Online_Shopping_App_Team-2/README.md

 Design and Development program for project are --

--Html5
+- Html5
--CSS3
+- CSS3
--java
+- java
--BootStrap (Grid & Frameworks)
+- BootStrap (Grid & Frameworks)
--for DataBase we use MySQL
+- for DataBase we use MySQL
--Java
+- Java
--Servlets & Jsp
+- Servlets & Jsp
--Hibernate
+- Hibernate